GOATmessi8/ASFF/README.md

 ### Updates:
 - Add MobileNet V2!
-    * The previous models actually are ll trained with the wrong anchor setting, we fix the error on mobileNet model.
+    * The previous models actually are all trained with the wrong anchor setting, we fix the error on mobileNet model.
     * We currently not support rfb, dropblock and Featre Adaption for mobileNet V2.
     * FP16 training for mobileNet is not working now, I didn't figure it out.
     * FP16 testing for mobileNet drops about 0.2 mAP.